narenchoudhary/getdata-031/README.md

 ## Analysis

-The modifications and analysis done by R Script `run_analysis.R` is explained by following sections.
+The modifications and analysis done by R Script `run_analysis.R` is explained in following sections.

 ### Part 0